Logo

 • The Haber process

 So, this was it; you must have understood that all topics come under GCSE chemistry.
 All of these topics are taken from the updated syllabus for the year 2025 to help you out with Chemistry revision.
 So, you must read about them thoroughly to ace your exams.
-Now, let us move forward and look at what topics come under different boards.
+Now, let us move forward and look at how chemistry topics are divided between paper 1 and 2 of GCSE .
 Read the section below to know more.

 Explore Chemistry Topics Boards Wise